WebAssembly/spec/spectec/test-prose/TEST.md

     2) Let c be $convert__($lsizenn1(lanetype'), $lsizenn2(lanetype), sx, c_1).
     3) Return [c].
 2. Assert: Due to validation, lanetype' is Fnn.
-3. If lanetype is Inn, then:
+3. If lanetype is addrtype, then:
   a.
 If vcvtop__ is some TRUNC_SAT, then:
     1) Let (TRUNC_SAT sx zero?) be vcvtop__.
     2) Let c? be $trunc_sat__($lsizenn1(lanetype'), $lsizenn2(lanetype), sx, c_1).